beebotte/bbt_node/README.md

   //Include the Beebotte SDK for nodejs var bbt = require('beebotte');

-  //Replace access and secret keys by those of your account var transport = {
+  //Replace API and secret keys by those of your account var transport = {
     type: 'mqtt',
-    apiKey: 'ACCESS KEY',
+    apiKey: 'API KEY',
     secretKey: 'SECRET KEY',
   }